Lucas Bijker

-Lucas Bijker (born 4 March 1993) is a Dutch professional footballer who plays as a left-back for Cypriot club Ethnikos Achna.
+Lucas Bijker (born 4 March 1993) is a Dutch retired footballer who played as a left-back.

 Club career

 Born in São Paulo, Brazil, Bijker came through SC Cambuur's youth system and made his senior debut for them in November 2011.
 In the summer 2015 he joined arch rivals Heerenveen.

 On 7 August 2017, Bijker signed a three-year contract with Spanish Segunda División club Cádiz CF, after impressing on a trial.
 He made his debut for the club on 19 August, starting in a 2–1 away win against Córdoba CF.

 On 15 June 2018, Bijker was transferred to Belgian side KV Mechelen, with Cádiz retaining 15% of a future transfer.
 He signed a three-year contract with the club.

 Personal life

 In July 2013 Bijker was sentenced to 20 hours community service after he was found guilty of violently harassing two young women and a former teammate.
+After retiring professionally at Cypriot side Ethnikos Achna, he started working for the Heerenveen municipality while joining amateur side ONS Sneek.